 - the introduction of instrumental music as an accompaniment to singing in Christian worship

 - the crafting of the “missionary society”

 Our focus in this brief piece will be to consider the problems associated with the missionary society, since this has become a volatile topic in recent years.

 In the late 1940’s and early 1950’s there was a division in the church that involved, at least in part, a disagreement between Christians over whether or not churches could support “chartered homes” that specifically were designed for the care of destitute children.
 Prior to this time, there was no serious dispute about the matter, and such was deemed a perfectly scriptural way of helping orphaned youngsters.

-With the passing of time, it was deemed expedient (or in some cases was required by law) for such arrangements to “incorporate.”
-The benefits of this formality were to seek protection against frivolous litigation, and/or to take advantage of tax relief.
-In some states the process was required to satisfy legal standards.
+With the passing of time, it was deemed expedient (or in some cases was required by law) for such arrangements to incorporate.
+The benefits of this formality were to seek protection against frivolous litigation and to take advantage of tax relief.
+In some states, the process was legally required.